eslint/rfcs/designs/2025-support-gfm-alert-syntax-parsing/README.md

 Inconsistencies between GitHub's GFM alert syntax and existing Markdown parsers can cause false positives and false negatives in some cases, especially when writing rules that detect error-prone syntax and when the syntax overlaps with GitHub's alert syntax.

-This RFC aims to address that gap by introducing the necessary parsing logic and formal specification for GFM Alert syntax.
+This RFC aims to address that gap by introducing the necessary parsing logic and formal specification for GFM alert syntax.

-GFM Alert syntax is a way to create attention-grabbing blocks in Markdown content.
+GFM alert syntax is a way to create attention-grabbing blocks in Markdown content.
 It uses a specific syntax to denote different types of alerts, such as notes, tips, warnings, and more.
-The basic structure of a GFM Alert is as follows:
+The basic structure of a GFM alert is as follows:

 ```md
 > [!NOTE]